The success of your teams–and the individuals within those teams–is dependent on the success of your leaders.

 Throughout this article, we’ll dive into what leadership coaching is and the types of leadership coaching available to you.
 What’s more, we’ll even share some examples of great leadership programs for inspiration.

-Leadership coaching is a management training tool, designed to help those in leadership positions develop the capabilities and skills they need to be successful.
+Leadership coaching is a management training tool, designed to help those in leadership positions develop the capabilities and skills they need to lead high performing teams.

 Skills that include—but are certainly not limited to—active listening, communication, empathy, persuasion, and coaching.